Check Your PC’s Power Consumption

 1. Be Quiet!
 PSU Calculator

 Understanding that this calculator relies on the peak power consumption of each component you enter is crucial.
-Essentially, it provides a “worst-case” scenario where all your PC components are operating at full capacity instead of just idling.
+Essentially, it provides a “worst-case” scenario where all your PC components are operating at full capacity (100% load) instead of just idling.

 It’s important to understand the power consumption of your computer when it isn’t working at maximum capacity, such as during periods of idleness or while performing basic tasks like web browsing and document editing, since both its CPU and GPU are unlikely to be in constant use.